nodeshift/nodeshift/README.md

         Options:
             --version                Show version number                         [boolean]
-            --projectLocation        change the default location of the project   [string] --configLocation         change the default location of the config    [string] --osc.strictSSL          setting to pass to the Openshift Rest Client.
+            --projectLocation        change the default location of the project   [string] --strictSSL          setting to pass to the Openshift Rest Client.
 Set to false if using a self-sign cert
-            --osl.tryServiceAccount  setting to pass to the Openshift Config Loader.
+            --tryServiceAccount  setting to pass to the Openshift Config Loader.
                                     Set to false to by-pass service account lookup or use the KUBERNETES_AUTH_TRYSERVICEACCOUNT
                                     environment variable